jasper-seinhorst/homebridge-porsche-taycan/README.md

 # Homebridge Porsche Taycan
 [![verified-by-homebridge](https://badgen.net/badge/homebridge/verified/purple)](https://github.com/homebridge/homebridge/wiki/Verified-Plugins)

-This Homebrudge plugin offers a range of useful features for your Porsche Taycan, including real-time monitoring of battery level and charging status.
+This Homebrudge plugin offers a range of useful features for your Porsche Taycan and Macan EV, including real-time monitoring of battery level and charging status.
 Moreover, it also enables you to easily toggle the direct climatisation option on or off.

 ## Supported cars:
-- Taycan (all years)
-- Taycan Sport Turismo (all years)
-- Taycan Cross Turismo (all years)
+- Taycan (MY19 and newer)
-- Macan (MY 25+)
+- Macan EV (MY25 and newer)

 ## Installation
 To install Homebridge Porsche Taycan follow these steps: